Jon McMichael

 Litigation

-Jon’s track record of success has earned him recognition as one of the “best performing” patent litigators nationwide and a “Rising Star” among intellectual property litigators.
-Jon has represented clients in venues throughout the country, including in federal district courts, the International Trade Commission, the Patent Trial and Appeal Board, and the Court of Appeals for the Federal Circuit.
-Jon draws on his early experience as a judicial clerk for Chief Judge Leonard Davis in the U.S. District Court for the Eastern District of Texas, one of the busiest patent dockets in the country.
+Jon’s strategic, outcome-driven approach has earned him repeat recognitions as one of the “best performing” patent litigators nationwide and a “Rising Star” among intellectual property litigators.
+Jon stands out for his ability to understand not just his clients’ technology, but also their business.
+He uses this understanding to give pragmatic advice and craft winning narratives in all phases of disputes, from pre-litigation counseling and negotiations all the way through jury trials and appeals.
+Jon draws on his experience as a judicial clerk for Chief Judge Leonard Davis in the U.S. District Court for the Eastern District of Texas, one of the busiest patent dockets in the country.

 Read more

-• Represented medical device manufacturer against claims of patent infringement, trademark infringement, false advertising, and unfair competition.
+• Successfully represented medical device manufacturer against claims of patent infringement, trademark infringement, false advertising, and unfair competition.
 Following dismissal of patent infringement claims under the safe harbor provisions of 35 U.S.C. § 271(e)(1), secured favorable settlement of remaining claims on the eve of trial.
-Secured affirmance of non-infringement and denial of en banc review on appeal at the Court of Appeals for the Federal Circuit.
+In a precedential decision from the Court of Appeals for the Federal Circuit, secured affirmance of non-infringement and denial of en banc review, followed by denial of certiorari at the United States Supreme Court.

 • Represented manufacturer of high-performance computing systems in multi-patent litigation brought by competitor.
-Obtained venue transfer through a landmark decision from the Court of Appeals for the Federal Circuit on what constitutes a “regular and established place of business” for patent venue, followed by summary judgment of non-infringement.
+Obtained venue transfer through a landmark decision from the Federal Circuit on what constitutes a “regular and established place of business” for patent venue, followed by summary judgment of non-infringement.

-• Represented medical device manufacturer against claims of patent infringement, trademark infringement, false advertising, and unfair competition.
+• Successfully represented medical device manufacturer against claims of patent infringement, trademark infringement, false advertising, and unfair competition.
 Following dismissal of patent infringement claims under the safe harbor provisions of 35 U.S.C. § 271(e)(1), secured favorable settlement of remaining claims on the eve of trial.
-Secured affirmance of non-infringement and denial of en banc review on appeal at the Court of Appeals for the Federal Circuit.
+In a precedential decision from the Court of Appeals for the Federal Circuit, secured affirmance of non-infringement and denial of en banc review, followed by denial of certiorari at the United States Supreme Court.

 • Represented manufacturer of high-performance computing systems in multi-patent litigation brought by competitor.
-Obtained venue transfer through a landmark decision from the Court of Appeals for the Federal Circuit on what constitutes a “regular and established place of business” for patent venue, followed by summary judgment of non-infringement.
+Obtained venue transfer through a landmark decision from the Federal Circuit on what constitutes a “regular and established place of business” for patent venue, followed by summary judgment of non-infringement.

 Recognition Recognition Recognition